 I’ve worked enough now with the Nati in Trentino site that I no longer worry about these limitations, as I know (to some degree) how to work around them.
 Here are some of my personal tips and tricks.

-- Surnames: Because the site has no flexibility with surnames, and because different priests may have spelled your surname differently over the years, you will need to search using all the alternative spellings you can think of for your family’s surnames.
-Unfortunately, some surnames have LOTS of different variations.
-If you click here, you can see a table I made of some Trentini surnames with some of their spelling variations.
+Some surnames have LOTS of different variations.
+If you click here, you can see a table I made of some Trentino surnames with some of their spelling variations.
 Look to see if your surname is on the table and take note of any variations it might have.
 Please note that this table is FAR from complete, so if you know of any variations I might not have included, please let me know via the contact form on this website.

-- To work around the 103-year privacy issue: If you cannot see the names of the parents of a child because he/she was born less than 103 years ago, try finding siblings who may have been born earlier.
+If you cannot see the names of the parents of a child because he/she was born less than 103 years ago, try finding siblings who may have been born earlier.
 This process can often help you work out who the parents are, by a process of elimination.
-Here’s how: